Introduction to Entrepreneurship

 No one is going to give you money.
 It is true.
 No, I am not asking you to abandon your startup or your dreams.
 Having a backup plan doesn’t mean that you give up.
 If you need large sums for your startup, scale down on your other expenses.

 Start saving up for the bigger picture.
 Before you go around asking people to sponsor you, you will need to prove your worth to them.
 What I mean is that you should get a part-time job.
-It will help fund your startup business and will ensure that you have a source of income if your startup hasn’t yet started giving you big bucks.
+It will help fund your startup business and ensure that you have an income source if your startup hasn’t yet started giving you big bucks.
 It will also reduce some of the stress and pressure, giving you breathing space.

 7. Put aside your ego